modirishabh/git-actions-course/README.md

 **Add Code Coverage**: Add the --coverage flag to the test command to generate a code coverage report.
 **Automate with GitHub Actions**: Create a .github/workflows directory with a YAML file to define a workflow for running tests and generating code coverage reports automatically on pull requests.
 **Enhance Workflow**: Use a GitHub Action to publish the code coverage report to pull requests and set a coverage threshold.

+**8.3 Code Scanning **
+**Purpose**: Code scanning helps identify security vulnerabilities and coding errors in your GitHub repository.
+This ensures your code is secure and of high quality.

+**How It Works**
+Queries and CodeQL: Code scanning uses queries to detect specific vulnerabilities.
+CodeQL is the tool that generates a database representing your codebase and runs these queries.
+Custom Queries: You can use pre-written queries by GitHub experts or write your own to tailor the scanning to your needs.

+**Setting Up Code Scanning**
+**Enabling Feature**: You need to enable code scanning in the repository settings.
+**Default Setup:** By default, code scanning runs on each push to the default branch, on pull requests, and on a weekly schedule.
+**Advanced Setup**: For more customization, you can configure advanced settings or run CodeQL CLI in an external CI system and upload results to GitHub.

+**Alerts and Visualization**
+Alerts: When a vulnerability or error is found, an alert is created.
+Security Tab: You can view these alerts in the Security tab of your GitHub repository.

+**Supported Languages**
+Languages: CodeQL supports several languages, including C, C++, C#, Go, Java, JavaScript, Python, Ruby, and Swift.

+**Practical Application**
+Integration: You can integrate third-party code scanning tools within GitHub Actions or external CI systems, making it flexible and adaptable to your workflow.

+**8.4 Dependabot**

+**Purpose**: Dependabot helps keep your code's dependencies (libraries and packages your code relies on) up to date, ensuring your code is secure and runs smoothly.
+**How It Works:**
+Dependabot scans your repository for outdated dependencies.
+It creates pull requests to update these dependencies automatically.
+You can configure it using a dependabot.yml file to specify settings like the package manager, update schedule, and reviewers **Security Updates:**
+Version Updates: Keeps all dependencies up to date, even if there are no known vulnerabilities.
+Security Updates: Specifically targets dependencies with known vulnerabilities and updates them to secure versions.

+**8.5 Secret Scanning**
+**Purpose**: Secret scanning identifies sensitive information (like API keys, tokens, and private keys) that might have been accidentally committed to your repository.
+**How It Works:**
+It scans the entire Git history, including branches, issues, pull requests, and discussions.
+When it finds patterns matching known secrets, it creates alerts in the Security tab of your repository.

+**8.6 CODEOWNERS File**
+**Purpose**: The CODEOWNERS file is used to define the users or teams responsible for specific sections of code in your repository.
+This ensures that the right people review changes made to the code, improving code quality and accountability.
+**File Location**: The CODEOWNERS file can be placed in one of the following directories in your repository:
+1)Root directory
+2).github directory
+3)docs directory

+**Structure and Rules**
+**File Naming**: The file must be named CODEOWNERS in capital letters.
+**Ownership Rules**: Each line in the CODEOWNERS file specifies a file path or pattern followed by one or more owners.
+**Example Patterns:**
+/ - The user repo-owner is the default owner of everything in the repository.
+/scripts/ - The users scripts-owner and anotheruser@email.com are the owners of any file in the scripts directory.
+/apps/* - The user someuser is the owner of all files in the apps directory, but not its subdirectories.
+*.js - The user js-owner is the owner of all JavaScript files in the repository. logs/ - The user log-owner is the owner of any directory named logs throughout the whole repository.

+**Precedence of Rules**
+If multiple patterns match a file or directory, the last one in the CODEOWNERS file takes precedence.

+**Permissions**
+Users or teams added to these rules must have explicit write access to the repository.

+**Set up code owners**
+1) Create a New Branch: Start by creating a new branch named add-codeowners in your repository.
+2) Add CODEOWNERS File: Create a CODEOWNERS file at the root of the repository and define the ownership rules, such as assigning the front-end-team to review changes to the CSS folder.
+3) Commit and Push Changes: Commit the changes, push the branch to GitHub, and create a pull request.
+4) Review and Merge: Review the pull request, ensure the correct users or teams have write access, and merge the changes.